google/gsocguides/pages/student/13-working_with_your_mentor.md

 ## Be Respectful of Your Mentor's Time

-Your mentor is volunteering her time to help you with your GSoC project.
+Your mentor is volunteering their time to help you with your GSoC project.
 Regularly missing scheduled meetings without prior notice and failing to come prepared to meetings is likely to cause your mentor to not want to continue helping you with your project.
 Remember your mentor is your most valuable resource to help you complete your project successfully, treat them accordingly.

 ## Using Your Mentor